cniessigma/podman-buildkite-plugin/README.md

 ### `image` (required, string)

-The name of the Docker image to use.
+The name of the container image to use.

 Example: `node:7`